-The College of Applied Science and Technology offers graduate programs that are designed to provide advanced preparation for professional and technical positions in education, community agencies, government, business, and industry.
+The College of Applied Science and Technology offers graduate programs that are designed to provide advanced preparation for professional and technical positions in a variety of industry settiings.
 Graduate education is focused on the integration of advanced knowledge and theory into focused application and inquiry.

 The College offers the Master of Science degree in Agriculture, Criminal Justice Sciences, Family and Consumer Sciences, Information Technology, Kinesiology and Recreation, and Technology.
 The Department of Health Sciences offers the Master of Public Health degree.
 The School of Kinesiology and Recreation also offers the Master of Athletic Training degree.
 The Departments of Criminal Justice Sciences and Family and Consumer Sciences also offer Master of Arts degrees.
-Graduate certificates are offered in the Department of Family and Consumer Sciences, the School of Information Technology and the Department of Technology.
+Graduate certificates are offered in the Department of Family and Consumer Sciences, the Department of Health Sciences, the School of Information Technology, the School of Kinesiology and Recreation, and the Department of Technology.